suhail-mall/projects/complexity_science/oslo_model/README.md

 > s.Trun(100000)

-* will initialise and run a simulation for 100000 timesteps
+* Will initialise and run a simulation for 100000 timesteps

 ### __heights.py__ ###